 Remember that even though you and your friends and relatives know what your husband’s Will says, the Will is not “of record” until the Will is probated and is part of the official probate records of the county.
 Soon or later, when your house is sold someone will have to probate his Will or file an affidavit of heirship.
 In a future article, I will discuss in more detail an affidavit of heirship.

-Philip J. Hundl is a shareholder in the law firm of Wadler, Perches, Hundl & Kerlick with offices in Wharton, El Campo and Richmond, Texas.
-If you have questions about probate or estate planning, please call our office at 800-929-1725 for an appointment at any of our three convenient offices.
+Philip J. Hundl is a shareholder in the law firm of Wadler, Perches, Hundl & Kerlick.
+If you have questions about probate or estate planning, please call our office at 800-929-1725 for an appointment at any of our five convenient offices.